seanthegeek/mastodon-lists/README.md

 > ./listmanager.py import list "US Politics.csv" "US Politics"

 If the destination list does not exist it will be created automatically.
-In Mastodon, accounts you are following can be added to a list, so the script will attempt to folow each account before adding it to a list.
+In Mastodon, only accounts you are following can be added to a list, so the script will attempt to follow each account before adding it to a list.
 An account cannot be added to a list if a follow request is pending.

 [mastodon-listmanager]: https://github.com/seanthegeek/mastodon-listmanager